 Who we are and why we should care

-The ‘Is it a Crime to be Poor?’ alliance is a diverse group of people who, either individually or as part of our organisation, care deeply about the criminalisation of poverty.
+The ‘Is it a Crime to be Poor?’ alliance is a diverse group of people who, either individually or as part of their organisation, care deeply about the criminalisation of poverty.
 We believe it violates equality under the law and principles of social justice.
 Criminalisation of poverty is also economically and socially costly, and has negative spill-over effects on the whole of society.

 Our alliance seeks to radically reduce the criminalisation of poverty and asks the following questions: